-Centre defers satellite-based toll over ‘privacy considerations’, says more deliberation needed
+Centre defers satellite-based highway tolls over ‘privacy considerations’

-Usage of FASTag, the barrier-free automatic payment system, will continue for now, said Union Transport Minister Nitin Gadkari.
+FASTag, the barrier-free automatic payment system, will continue to be used for now, said Union Transport Minister Nitin Gadkari.

-The Union government has deferred the launch of its satellite-based toll tax collection system because of “security and privacy considerations”, Transport Minister Nitin Gadkari said on Wednesday.
+The Union government has deferred the launch of its satellite-based toll tax collection system on highways because of “security and privacy considerations”, Transport Minister Nitin Gadkari said on Wednesday.

-“The apex committee and high-level empowered committee consisting of experts from industry and academia, in view of security and privacy considerations, breach and overall operational control, have recommended further deliberations for satellite based tolling,” Gadkari told the Rajya Sabha.
+Gadkari told the Rajya Sabha that an apex committee and a high-level empowered panel recommended more discussions on the subject on account of security and privacy considerations.

-In consultation with industry experts, it was decided that the use of FASTag, the barrier-free automatic toll plaza payment system, will continue for now, the Union minister added.
+In consultation with industry experts, it was decided that FASTag, the barrier-free automatic toll plaza payment system, will continue to be used for now, the Union minister added.

 Introduced in 2016, FASTag is an electronic toll collection system, which is operated by the National Highway Authority of India.
 It uses Radio Frequency Identification technology for making payments directly from the prepaid or savings accounts linked to it or the toll owner.